coetzeer/coetzeer/_posts/2018-05-09-backup-up-your-iphone.markdown

 At this point I have to put out a disclaimer: This works like a charm on my iPhone 8.
 It didn't work so well on my wife's iPhone 6.
 For some reason, the 6 would queue up files and then just sit there.
 Put on my cynical developer hat, it smells like some bad error handling in the upload/ queue functionality that is only there on the iPhone 6.
 NextCloud being open source, I could probably [crack open the source](https://github.com/nextcloud/ios) and see for myself...

 And there you have it.
 Your photos are now on your NAS.
+With any luck you can now hunt about and consolidate the other photos you've taken onto your NAS too.